 In Europe: Refuge Information

 For Those Seeking Help to Move to Israel: The Jewish Agency

 - Emergency Hotline: 24/7 Information—Ukraine and Israel

 International Emergency Hotlines:

 - Donations.
 Give to the JFCS Emergency Fund for Ukrainian Relief.

 - Volunteering.
 Please complete our volunteer sign up form.

 - Legal Aid Volunteers.
 Attorneys, law students, and legal assistants—your help is needed!
 Please contact [email protected].

 - Medical Professional Volunteers.
 Learn more from Doctors without Borders—Ukraine.

 - Public Policy.
-Find out how you can advocate for policies supporting refugee entry to the US and family reunification.
+Find out how you can advocate for policies supporting Ukrainians arriving in the US and family reunification.